youknowriad/bedoon/docs/source/relation_config.rst

 Relations Config
 ================

-Bedoon can handle different sort of relations between resources : has may relations and has one relations.
+Bedoon can handle different sort of relations between resources : has many relations and has one relations.
 Each relation type has different strategies that alter the storage and the object contents.

 Id Strategy